MarsicoFL/mispitools/README.md

 install_version("forrel", version = "1.4.1", repos = "http://cran.us.r-project.org") #this will install previous forrel version
 ```

-After this, please restart r session, and everything should be work.
-If this step isnt done, some inconsisten results and error will appar.
+After this, please restart r session, and everything will work in the right way.
+If there is any doubt about the process do not hesitate in contact me: francol.marsico@gmail.com.
+If this step isnt done, some inconsistent results and error will appear.
 Please verify that version 1.4.1 is installed.

 In this example, forrel and pedtools packages provides the scafold for